Sir Warrick Harrow: Sir Warrick Harrow. The sash.

 - In many Native American tribes warriors had to earn their eagle (or other high-status) feathers.
-This is part of the reason outsiders shouldn't don war bonnets as part of a costume.

 - Skydivers habitually wear the parachute closing pin as necklace.
 The unofficial rule is that one may wear it only after his or her first free fall.
 Wearing one signifies one has passed the elementary training and is dedicated to the sports.

 - In Chinese elementary and secondary schools, student prefects are generally marked with red stripes on their uniforms.
 The ranks go from one stripe (class prefect), to two (grade prefect), and generally top off at three (head boy/girl).
 So wearing ''five'' stripes is generally considered grounds for some heavy mockery.